 According to the Old Man of the Mountain its not as productive a site as it was 30 years ago, the trees have grown tall and now keep it in shade for all but a few hours each day.
 But he ain’t complainin’, and after showing me all his seedlings and plans for this years garden he kindly told me , “you come on back anytime, ya hear?”
 Sometimes I have to confess that most so-called “backwoods” folk possess infinitely superior knowledge of life than many of the successful, articulate,wealthy individuals I’ve known.
 Its certainly a long ways from the American suburbia I grew up in,with its splendid homes and finely-trimmed yards where most people barely make eye contact.

 Its well-documented that Spanish soldiers in the 1500’s, beginning with the De Soto Expedition and followed by several others, traveled thru the Carolinas and Tennessee where they fought many pitched battles with the native inhabitants and built several temporary log forts, but the northernmost limit of their explorations remains unclear.
-Though not conclusive, there is strong evidence, mainly from several written sources, that indicates a small expedition of Spanish soldiers known as “Moyano’s Foray”, accompanied by Indian allies from the North Carolina Piedmont, very likely traveled into present-day southwest Virginia in 1567 on their way to raiding the Chisca village of Maniateque, present-day Saltville.
+Though not conclusive, there is evidence from several written sources that indicates a small expedition of Spanish soldiers known as “Moyano’s Foray”, accompanied by Indian allies from the North Carolina Piedmont, might have traveled into present-day southwest Virginia in 1567 on their way to raiding the Chisca village of Maniateque, present-day Saltville.
 Perhaps one day a researcher in the Archivo General de Indias (General Archives of the Indies) in Sevilla, Spain, will uncover a hitherto lost letter or diary spelling out details that prove beyond a shadow of a doubt a Spanish presence in the hills of Virginia’s Appalachia.
-Or, just as likely, a local farmer tilling bottomland along the South Fork of the Clinch River will turn up a fragment of a harquebuss, a rusty belt buckle, or a small piece of a Toledo sword bearing a faded Spanish inscription.
-But until then this is mere speculation, so far no artifacts have shown up, and no Chisca are left to tell us their side of the story.
+Or, just as likely, a local farmer tilling bottomland along the South Fork of the Clinch River will turn up a fragment of a harquebuss, a rusty belt buckle, or a small piece of a Toledo sword bearing a faded Spanish inscription, any of these items would be an exciting find but until then this is mere speculation.
+So far no conquistador artifacts have shown up and no Chisca are left to tell us their side of the story.